ShirakijiM/Modular-operator-and-Holevos-commutation-operator/abstract.md

-We report on verification of the relation between the Holevo's commutation operator and the modular operator.
+Abstract - We report on verification of the relation between the Holevo's commutation operator and the modular operator.